Tuition & Financial Aid

 - Fill out the Free Application for Federal Student Aid (FAFSA).
 Information from this application is used to determine if you're eligible to receive money from federal grant or loan programs.
 WLC's code is 014658.

 - Complete any documents you receive from the financial aid office, which will be mailed to you upon electronic receipt of your FAFSA.

 Before an offer of financial aid is granted, Wisconsin Lutheran College requires your acceptance for admission.
 Your personal enrollment advisor simultaneously guides you through the financial aid and admission application process.

 Wisconsin Lutheran College created a website to guide you through the loan application process.
 All federal loans are disbursed through the Federal Direct Loan program sponsored by the U.S. Department of Education.
 You have the right to cancel or lower your loan at anytime by contacting the WLC Financial Aid Office.

 Applications and information on each loan type are available at the following link: Financial Aid: Loans.

 You are encouraged to research whether you qualify for an employee tuition reimbursement benefit.
 Most programs provide reimbursement directly to employees after courses have been completed and credits have been earned.
 WLC can work with you to provide a deferred billing schedule based on your employer's policies.
 Making the maximum use of employer reimbursement plans can be an effective strategy for reducing college costs.

-Students eligible for educational entitlement from the Veterans Administration should apply for entitlement through their local county veterans' service offices or through any regional office of the Veterans Administration prior to college registration.
+Veterans eligible for educational entitlement from the Veterans Administration should apply for benefits to receive their certificate of eligibility prior to college registration.
 Veterans (except those eligible for vocational rehabilitation under Chapter 31, Title 38, USC) and veterans' dependents must pay their own expenses at the time of registration.
 Veterans receiving educational benefits from the VA must report immediately any change of program (adds, drops, withdrawal) to the Office of the Registrar as such changes may impact benefits.